Dr. Gary Tanchak, D.C.

 Can You Use A Massage Gun for Pinched Nerve?
 Will it Help?

-Is using a massage gun for pinched nerve a good idea?
+Is using a massage gun for pinched nerves a good idea?
 Can it help?
 The simple answer is yes, it can.
-A massage gun is a useful tool for managing pain related to a pinched nerve.
-The percussive mechanism of massage guns facilitates soft tissue relaxation by increasing circulation to the area being massaged, which in turn reduces inflammation and pain.
+A massage gun is useful for managing pain related to a pinched nerve.
+The percussive mechanism of massage guns facilitates soft tissue relaxation by increasing circulation to the massaged area, reducing inflammation and pain.

-I will explain everything in details below but first, let us better understand what medical professionals mean when they say, “pinched nerve.”
+I will explain everything in detail below, but first, let’s better understand what medical professionals mean when they say “pinched nerve.”

 What Medical Professionals Mean by Pinched Nerve